Pasindu-sd/Windows-PhishGuard/README.md

 # Windows-PhishGuard
-that help to detect email phishing and URL phishing
+A powerful and intuitive Windows application designed to proactively detect and alert users about potential phishing websites, helping to safeguard your personal information and credentials from online threats.

 ### Structure:
 ```